uehaj/groovy-comprehension/README.md

 ## Overview

-groovy-comprehension Groovy extension module provides list comprehension functionality similar to that of Haskell, Scala or Python.
+groovy-comprehension Groovy extension module provides simple list comprehension functionality similar to that of Haskell, Scala or Python.
 Let's look at simple example.

 ```groovy